Whey cheese: Coagulated (albumin) cheese

 To produce coagulated whey cheese, heat and optionally acid is used to coagulate the whey.
 This type has a relatively low lactose content and a white-to-yellowish color.
 It is possible to ripen albumin cheeses.
-In addition to whey, the Codex Alimentarius allows the use of milk, cream, and buttermilk, plus sodium chloride and starter culture.
+In addition to whey, the Codex Alimentarius notes the established use of milk, cream, and buttermilk, plus sodium chloride and starter culture.
 The whey can be pre-concentrated.

 Fresh albumin cheese is soft.
 It contains a lot of moisture and expires quickly.
 Ripened hard varieties have a much lower moisture content, making them preservable for much longer.

 The production yield of coagulated whey cheese is generally lower than ordinary cheese, as whole milk contains only 1% whey protein.
 Yield is dependent on the composition of the whey, the addition of milk or cream, the production technology, and the composition (moisture content) of the final product.
 With efficient modern methods such as ultrafiltration, 10 to 20% of solids or more remain after the whey is mixed with cream and reduced.

 Concentrated cheese

-To produce a brunost, the whey is simply concentrated by boiling down and then molded.
+To produce a brunost, the whey is concentrated by boiling down and then molded.
 Cheeses produced using this method possess a relatively high lactose content.
 Typically, they have a yellowish-to-brown color and possess a sweet, cooked, or caramelized flavor.
 Pre-concentrated whey may be used.
-Additional allowed ingredients under the Codex Alimentarius are cream, milk, and other raw materials obtained from milk, plus sugar.
+Additional ingredients with established use noted under the Codex Alimentarius are cream, milk, and other raw materials obtained from milk, plus sugar.